debezium/debezium-design-documents/DDD-8.md

 So you can directly connect to a secondary specifying its address and setting the read preference mode accordingly.

 This configuration can lead to a possible weird issues in particular type of deployments.
-For example, if you have that nodes of the RS has two network address, internal and external, and you configure the connection string to point to a secondary using its external address, when the client connects to the RS and retrieve its information, even the intern addresses of the nodes, it then can use the internal address causing connection failures.
+For example, if the nodes of the RS has two network address, internal and external, and you configure the connection string to point to a secondary using its external address, when the client connects to the RS and retrieve the cluster description, even the intern addresses of the nodes, it will always use the internal address causing connection failures.
-To overcome to this, you can set the [directConnection](https://www.mongodb.com/docs/manual/reference/connection-string/#mongodb-urioption-urioption.directConnection) property.
+For this reason with RS topology it is generally not a good idea to configure the RS with addresses which are not reachable form the outside.
+The correct approach in this case is to use hostnames and make sure that the hostname is resolved to internal address for in-cluster communication and resolve to a public address for external access.

+Another approach, but it sacrifices high availability capabilities, is to use the [directConnection](https://www.mongodb.com/docs/manual/reference/connection-string/#mongodb-urioption-urioption.directConnection) property, in that case it will connect only to the specified host in the connection string.

 ##### Sharded cluster